arbor-sim/arbor/doc/concepts/interconnectivity.rst

       Gap junctions represent electrical synapses where transmission between cells is bidirectional and direct.
       They are modelled as a conductance between two **gap junction sites** on two cells.

-      Similarly to `Connections`, Gap Junctions in Arbor are defined in two steps:
+      Similarly to `Connections`, gap Junctions in Arbor are defined in two steps:

       1. Create labeled **gap junction sites** on two separate cells as part of their :ref:`cell descriptions <modelcelldesc>` in the :ref:`recipe